Prompt Library · 36 prompts

 Give feedback on a text

-What works, what doesn't, the three most important changes and what can be cut entirely.
+What works, what doesn't work, the three most important changes, and what can be removed entirely.

 Universal